The Building Blocks of a Good ADHD Diagnosis

 Clinical interview: The provider should first talk extensively with the patient about his or her symptoms in an effort to pinpoint their root causes.
 The underlying question here is: “Why do you think you (or your child) may have ADHD?” — but in practice, this phase of the evaluation is far more complex than that.

 If the person says, “I have a hard time focusing,” for example, the clinician needs to delve deeper — asking, “When?
 How do you notice it?
 When is this difficulty most pronounced?
 Has this pattern existed most of your life, or is it something that started occurring recently?”
 If focus troubles are new, for instance, they could point to another condition — mood disorders or learning disabilities are both potential culprits.
 The clinician’s job is to identify patterns that may point to ADHD, or recognize that symptoms actually stem from something else.
-ADHD is not an “all or nothing” diagnosis; exhibiting some symptoms does not warrant a diagnosis — persistent and problematic symptoms does.
+ADHD is not an “all or nothing” diagnosis; exhibiting some symptoms does not warrant a diagnosis — persistent and problematic symptoms appearing over time in two or more settings do.
 The clinician must determine, “Are the symptoms impairing the patient’s function in daily life to a degree that it makes sense to treat them?”

 The clinical interview helps the clinician understand the individual’s biggest pain points — whether that’s at work, in school, or in personal relationships — and why they’re happening.
 It should cover: